About

 A journey to understand our treaties.

-It is important to understand treaties because they impact every Canadian.
-Treaties are a significant part of our history, present and future, and learning about Treaties is a key part of the Truth and Reconciliation Commission of Canada: Calls to Action.
-Modern Treaties also play an important part in implementing the rights affirmed in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+It is important to understand treaties because they impact all people living in Canada.
+Treaties are a significant part of our history, present and future.
+Learning about Treaties is a key part of the Truth and Reconciliation Commission of Canada: Calls to Action.
+Modern Treaties play an important part in implementing the rights affirmed in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 Learn More About Treaty Simulations